YoussefAboelwafa/SST_Text-Classification/README.md

 **Logistic Regression**: A linear model for binary classification that can be extended to multiclass classification using the One-vs-Rest (OvR) strategy.

-**Stochastic Gradient Descent (SGD)**: An optimization algorithm used to train the logistic regression model.

 ## Training Process

 The training process involves the following steps: